 By having a big sturdy base, this increases the stability so you know you can rely on it plus it’s compliant with all the relevant safety standards.
 It has a lift range of 158 – 308 mm and has an easy height adjustment screw so you can quickly get it into the correct position.

-The Wheels N Bit’s car jack is a heavy-duty ten-tonne model which is entirely compliant with all the relevant UK and European safety standards, so you know this is a product you can trust.
-The jack has a minimum height of 230mm and a lifting height f 150mm.
+The Wheels N Bit’s car jack is a heavy-duty ten-tonne model which is compliant with all the relevant UK and European safety standards.
+The jack has a minimum height of 230mm and a lifting height of 150mm.

 The jack operates using a two-stage lifting system, you simply lift the screw out of the jacking point and then perform the hydraulic lift.
 The jack is compact, so when it’s not in use, you can discreetly keep it hidden from view in your caravan.

-Made from tough steel, this is a product that’s built to last with a max lifting weight capacity of up to 10 tons this makes it suitable for almost all types of caravans.
+Made from tough steel, this is a product that’s built to last.
+And with a max lifting weight capacity of up to 10 tons, this makes it suitable for almost all types of caravans, campervans and large motorhomes.